Skip to main content

 Other wallets have the same controls under different labels.

 Important: don't speed up the commit transaction during .eth registration (Step 1 of 3).
 The ENS App tracks a hash stored in your browser; replacing the commit strands your registration on "Almost there".
-If the commit is slow, wait it out — see Registration Troubleshooting.
+If the commit is slow, wait it out — see How do I fix common .eth registration errors?

 Not on Etherscan